HemanthKumar9969/Amazon-Static/README.md

 Usage:

 To view the project, simply open the index.html file in a web browser.

 Contributions are welcome!
-Feel free to fork this repository, make changes, and submit a pull request.
+Feel free to fork this repository, make changes.

-OR

-To run it simply type

-npm run start